 Place Hibiscus and rose petals in your teapot.
 Pour in the just-boiled hot water.
 Let steep for 10 – 15 minutes, then add liquid Tulsi Extract and stir.
 Pour into cup.
 Enjoy!
 Purchase Certified Organic Tulsi Extract

-Note: You can also find Hibiscus rose petal tea in teabags.
+Note: You can also find online organic Hibiscus rose petal tea in teabags.
 Use one bag/8-ounces of water.

 My hope is that you enjoy this tea recipe as much as I do, especially for its stress-relieving benefits.
-We all need to take a break at least a couple of times a day to give our mind, emotions, and body the gift of rest.
-How wonderful it is to include a cup of Tulsi Stress Relief Tea during these breaks.
+We all need to take a break at least a couple of times a day to give our minds, our emotions, and our body the gift of rest.
+How wonderful to include a cup of Tulsi Stress Relief Tea during these breaks.
 You will find that the beautiful color of this tea and the wonderful flavor is immediately calming.
 Be sure to drink it in a clear glass cup so you can enjoy the awesome color as you drink.
 Also, you can enjoy this tea hot or cold; however, for me, somehow holding a warm cup of tea is in itself, stress-relieving.
-It’s a great idea to always be on the lookout for things you can do to improve your health and well-being.
+It’s a great idea to be on the lookout for the simple things you can do to support and improve good health and well-being.
 The benefits you will reap are enormous!

 Cohen MM.
 Tulsi – Ocimum sanctum: A herb for all reasons.
 J Ayurveda Integr Med.
 2014;5(4):251‐259. doi:10.4103/0975-9476.146554.